 The problem I’m addressing today is double tapped neutral lugs in electric panels.
 A ‘double tapped neutral’ is a slang term for saying that one of the screws on the neutral bus bar in the panelboard has more than one neutral wire feeding to it.
 This is a no-no, and has been for a long time.

 One reason that two neutral wires can’t be connected to a single terminal in a panelboard is so that the circuit can be isolated if it needs to be worked on.
-There is a great explanation of this at the Schneider-Electric web site.
+There is a great explanation of this Schneider Electric here: Can Multiple Neutral Conductors be Terminated in a Panelboard Termination?

 The other reason two neutral wires can’t be connected under a single lug is because the connections might come loose, which could lead to a fire.
 The images below show an overheated conductor at a double-tapped neutral lug.
 The left image shows the original photo, and the right image has a thermographic overlay from an infrared camera.